Announcement Icon

 Impact on current Golden Visa holders:

 Existing Golden Visa holders are not affected by these changes.
-They can continue to renew their visas, apply for family reunification, and pursue permanent residency as per previous regulations.
+They can continue with their visas, apply for family reunification, and pursue permanent residency as per previous regulations at the end of the 5-year Golden Visa residency.
+The timing of that application and investment denotes the start of the 5-year process towards potential dual-citizenship.

 Eligibility for the Portugal Golden Visa